f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 traffic destined to a financial service URL can bypass decryption and still flow through a smaller set of security services.

+|

 .. image:: ../images/module1-7.png

+|

--  Click :guilabel:`Add` to create a new service chain containing all of the security services.
+-  Click :red:`Add` to create a new service chain containing all of the security services.

    -  **Name** - provide a unique name to this service chain (ex.":red:`all_services`").

-   -  **Services** - select any number of desired service and move them into the :guilabel:`Selected Service Chain Order` column, optionally also ordering them as required.
-In this lab, select :red:`all of the services` and then click the :guilabel:`rightward-pointing arrow` to move them to the :guilabel:`Selected Service Chain Order` side.
+   -  **Services** - select any number of desired service and move them into the :red:`Selected Service Chain Order` column, optionally also ordering them as required.
+In this lab, select :red:`all of the services` and then click the :red:`rightward-pointing arrow` to move them to the :red:`Selected Service Chain Order` side.

-   -  Click :guilabel:`Save`.
+   -  Click :red:`Save`.

--  Click :guilabel:`Add` to create a new service chain for just the L2 (ex.
+-  Click :red:`Add` to create a new service chain for just the L2 (ex.
    FireEye) and TAP services.

    -  **Name** - provide a unique name to this service chain (ex.